coffeeandcloud/prediction-of-refactoring-effects/README.md

 **--metrics-output "commitmetricresults":**  Directory where the results are written to.
 Both paths can be also be on HDFS compatible file systems (including AWS S3 storage, just start the path with `s3n://mybucket/folder`)

+**--refactoring-mining-only:** This parameter is optional.
+When present, it only executes the refactoring mining part of the pipeline and saves the output to the `commits`-directory.

 **--parallel-jobs 1:** Number of repositories that are mined in parallel

 **--parallel-repos 1:** Number of parallel jobs the mining process is split into.
 This value should match the number of executors within the cluster for best performance.